statina1986/k8s-platform-addon-operator/modules/320-qvantel-glue/README.md

 </td>
 			<td><div>

 Defines Databases to deploy in the CNPG Cluster.
 For each  database `SqlInstaller` is created which will execute database creation logic according to Qvantel conventions.
+This is a map where each key corresponds to the Database to be created.
+If Database name contains hyphens (-) those will be replaced with underscores (_).

 </div>
 </td>